-In July 2014 eraser crumb samples were taken from approximately 10 places in the MS, and on my recommendation also from the cover.
-These were sent to a team of the University of York in order to identify the species of the animal from which the parchment was made.
-This is done by extracting protein from the samples and matching them with samples from known species (1).
+In a collaboration between the Beinecke library and the University of York (UK) in July 2014, eraser crumb samples were taken from approximately 10 places in the MS, and on my recommendation also from the cover.
+These were sent to a York in order to identify the species of the animal from which the parchment was made.
+This is achieved by extracting protein from the samples and matching them with samples from known species (1).
 While for all folio samples the species was identified as 'cow', the cover sample could not be matched to any species.
 However, in November 2014 the professional parchment maker Jesse Meyer of Pergamena identified that the cover parchment is made of goat skin (2).

-While the cover is described as a limp cover, this is not what it was originally made to be.
+While the official Yale description of the MS cover calls it a limp vellum cover, this is not what it was originally.
 It used to be stiffened by filling materials.
 The cover also shows remnants of paper pastedowns (see right-hand picture above) that have been removed.
-The pastedowns and the filling materials were most probably removed by Wilfrid Voynich himself, shortly after he acquired the MS. Possible reasons for this are explained below.
+The pastedowns and the filling materials were almost certainly removed by Wilfrid Voynich himself, shortly after he acquired the MS. This is discussed further below.

-This rebinding is briefly mentioned in the catalogue of Vat.Lat.
+That this collection of mansucripts has been rebound is briefly mentioned in the catalogue of Vat.Lat.
 11414-11709, written in 1959 by Mgr.
-J. Ruysschaert (5), where we read that many of these manuscripts have been rebound by the Jesuits of the Collegium Romanum, though he does not indicate that this concerned almost the complete collection.
-Thus, we know that the present cover of the Voynich MS was added (presumably replacing an earlier one) by the Roman Jesuits, i.e. after the MS was received by Kircher.
+J. Ruysschaert (5), where we read that this was done by the Jesuits of the Collegium Romanum.
+From all this we know that the present cover of the Voynich MS was added (presumably replacing an earlier one) by the Roman Jesuits, i.e. after the MS was received by Kircher.

+The earlier cover of the MS has not been preserved, but we are able to learn something about it from forensic analyes.
 There are insect holes in the first and last folios of the MS. As pointed out by the conservators who inspected the MS for several hours in the Folger Library in Washington in November 2014, these insects are not at all interested in parchment, but in wood.
-This led to the conclusion that the original binding of the MS almost certainly had wooden boards.
+From this, it could be concluded that the original binding of the MS almost certainly had wooden boards.
 The woodworms just nibbled at the first and last pages and the location of the wormholes matches well with the places where the insects could move in and out of this cover.
 From discolouring on the first and last folios it was furthermore concluded that these wooden boards were covered by tanned leather (see note 2).
-Interestingly, Manfred Staudinger, who has been researching the account ledgers of Rudolf II preserved in Vienna, once remarked that the Voynich MS could hardly have been owned by Rudolf II, because it should have had a very different binding.
+Interestingly, Manfred Staudinger, who has researched the account ledgers of Rudolf II preserved in Vienna, once remarked that the Voynich MS could hardly have been owned by Rudolf II, because it should have had a very different binding.
 This objection has now been explained.

-Research performed by staff of the Historical Archives of the Gregorian Library in Rome has been recorded in their blog (6), and this tells us that the MS collection was described, sometime in the 18th Century, as “old books infested by worms”.
-The manuscripts were subsequently sent to a binder, where they were rebound, usually without having to replace the old stitching.
-The Boccaccio MS seems to have undergone a similar fate, as it has quite similar insect holes as the Voynich MS (7).
+Research performed by staff of the Historical Archives of the Gregorian Library in Rome, which has been recorded in their blog (6), tells us that the MS collection was described, sometime in the 18th Century, as “old books infested by worms”.
+The manuscripts were subsequently rebound.
+The Boccaccio MS mentioned above seems to have undergone a similar fate, as it has quite similar insect holes as the Voynich MS (7).

-It was mentioned above that the pastedowns were probably removed by Voynich.
-We can't be certain, because the few items visible in the Vatican library also appear to have damaged pastedowns.
-However, the habit of Voynich to search in covers of old books has been recorded in Zimmern (1908) (8), who writes:
+It was also mentioned above that the pastedowns were probably removed by Voynich.
+The habit of Voynich to search in covers of old books has been recorded in Zimmern (1908) (8), who writes:

 [Voynich] knew that when a book is bound in vellum it may hide in its heart unexpected treasures.
 Hence it was reserved for him to make the quaintest and most valuable discoveries in the backs of the old bindings.
 Voynich never discards a book until he has stripped it of its cover.
 Here often the most priceless finds are made - a fact few even among book lovers know.
 For in the days before commercial cardboard was known, to stiffen the backs and sides of a book everything that was available was used and pasted together to make a compact mass.
 Hence the binder packed in much then held mere waste stuff, now often worth its weight in [5-pound] notes.

 When the book came into the possession of Kraus, the cover was largely detached.
-Following is a picture of the stitching of the MS (9), which was also intensively studied in 2014:
+Following is a picture of the sewing structure of the MS (9), which was also studied intensively in 2014: